Career Fair Resources for Students

 We understand that some recruiters come dressed down; but remember, you're interviewing!
 While some employers don't require suits for an interview and you might not be in formal wear during your day to day job, it's always better to be overdressed and over prepared than under.

-Although professional dress is always recommended to all students, all majors, the CCPD staff and volunteers that day will not deny entry to the Spring Career Fair to any student based on their attire alone.
+Although professional dress is always recommended to all students in all majors, the CCPD staff and volunteers that day will not deny entry to the Spring Career Fair to any student based on their attire.

 Other general suggestions: Feel free to dress very casually for employer informational meetings on campus . . . it’s expected.
 However, be sure to dress in interview attire if you are selected for an on campus interview.
 If invited for a site interview after your campus interview, be sure to clarify the dress code with your host.
 Normally, you would take along a suit as well as business casual clothes.
 Remember that business casual means different things to different people.
 For men, you might consider a sports jacket with khakis.
 For women, a blazer or dressy cardigan sweater with dress pants/khakis are just a few suggestions.